-We recently announced our intentions to expand our research and development activities to include development of potential drug candidates for indications other than pain, and we may not be able to successfully develop or commercialize these potential new product candidates.
+We expanded our research and development activities to include development of potential drug candidates for indications other than pain, and we may not be able to successfully develop or commercialize these potential new product candidates.

-In November 2006, we announced our intentions to expand our research and development activities to include development of potential drug candidates for indications other than pain, such as oncology.
-We have no history of developing oncology drugs or manufacturing radiopharmaceuticals.
-We do not know whether any of our planned clinical trials in oncology will result in marketable products.
+We have expanded our research and development activities to include development of potential drug candidates for indications other than pain, such as oncology and hemophilia.
+We initiated a Phase I clinical trial of our drug candidate in oncology in 2007.
+We have no history of developing oncology or hemophilia drug candidates or manufacturing radiopharmaceuticals.
+We do not know whether any of our planned clinical trials in oncology or hemophilia will result in marketable products.
 We do not anticipate that any additional drug candidates will reach the market for at least several years, if at all.